jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 Clean architecture is a newer architectural pattern similar to the Hexagonal or Ports and Adapters Architecture, but it is much to large a topic for this post.
 The main point is it's there, and there are a number of other architectures that can be considered for a monolithic application.

-I plan on doing an entire post on clean architecture sometime in the future.
+I plan on writing an entire post on clean architecture sometime in the future.

 ### The Combination Architecture

-Sometimes a monolith may not be one or the other, it can have elements of several other architectural styles However, they are two of the major architectures to consider.
+Sometimes a monolith may not be one or the other, it can have elements of several other architectural styles.

 Perhaps the application is implemented with a domain driven architecture for everything except the presentation layer.
 The presentation layer sits on top of each domain driven layer.
 Or, a domain driven architecture is used, but a shared persistence layer underpins it.

 The techniques can be matched.
-However, the key is that clear guidelines are established for the Monolith to avoid it becoming a jumbled mess of code.
+However, the key is that clear guidelines are established for the monolith to avoid it becoming a jumbled mess of code.

 ## Evaluating the Monolith